Getting to Know Matt

-When I started law school, I had hair half way down my back.
+When I started law school, I had long hair half not typical of a guy in law school.
 In those days, guys in rock bands had long hair.
 In fact, many of my law school mates, more than 20 years later, still remember me as “the guy with the long hair.”
-We played places like The Avalon, The Metro, The Thirsty Whale, The Gateway Theatre and any other place that would have us.
+We played places like , The Aragon Ball Room, The Avalon, The Metro, The Thirsty Whale, The Gateway Theatre and any other place that would have us.
 We even played on The Jenny Jones Show.
 We had fun and had no real illusion of rock stardom.
 I’m still good friends with my old band mates.

 My first job lasted seven years.
 I was working for a task master, now a good friend, and it wasn’t easy but I was gaining valuable experience.
 I started trying cases very early in my career, the cases that other lawyers at the firm didn’t want to try.
 I won most of my cases.
 However, after seven years at my first firm, I wanted something different.
-I felt the job was interfering with my family life a little more than I could tolerate.
+I felt the job was interfering with my family life, a wife and two kids at the time (now three kids) a little more than I could tolerate.

 I had a chance meeting with an executive from a major Chicago-based insurance company.
 We started talking about the law, life, family… During our discussion, he mentioned that he was looking for a plaintiff lawyer with about twenty years of experience to coordinate and manage the strategic direction of million-dollar-plus cases in Illinois and around the country for the insurance company.
 I didn’t think anything of it because at the time, I only had seven years in the legal field.
 However, soon after this chance meeting, he called me and told me that he was impressed with my maturity of judgement for a young guy and my ability to connect with others, including him.
 He offered me a job.
 I never imagined working for an insurance company.